niamh-d/niamh-d/README.md

 ### Hi there 👋

 My name is Niamh (pronounced 'nee-uv' or 'neev', either is fine), (she/her).
 I am a React.js developer and I've been learning to code for 3 years.
 Other than Javascript, I'm also competent in Python.
-I'm currently learning C#, .NET, Next.js, TypeScript, and backend.
+I'm currently learning Next.js, TypeScript, Node, ASP.NET Core, and .NET Core.

 I have earned 2 course certificates from Udemy: